magiclamp32/RetroPie-Extra2/README.md

 ## Updating

-The following commands update your Raspberry Pi to the latest repo and then run `update-extras.sh` to install the scripts in the `master` branch directly to the proper directories in the `RetroPie-Setup/` folder.
+The following commands will update RetroPie-Extra to the latest repo and then re-run the installer (your installed scripts will be pre-selected.
+Just install them again to receive the latest updates.)

 ```bash
 cd ~